Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/reactions-to-message/Add_reaction_to_message.md

 **Step 1**

-1. Add reaction to a message in the linked channel or DM/GM on MM.
+1. Add reaction on a message in the linked channel or DM/GM on MM.
 2. Navigate to the linked channel or DM/GM on MS Teams.

 **Step 2**

-1. Add reaction to a message in the linked channel or DM/GM on MS Teams.
+1. Add reaction on a message in the linked channel or DM/GM on MS Teams.
 2. Navigate to the linked channel or DM/GM on MM.

 **Expected**

-The user should be able to view the added reaction on the message in the linked channel or DM/GM on MS Teams.
+The user should be able to verify the added reaction on the message in the linked channel or DM/GM on MS Teams.
-After the step 2, the user should be able to view the added reaction to the message in the linked channel or DM/GM on MM.
+After the step 2, the user should be able to verify the added reaction to the message in the linked channel or DM/GM on MM.